-You save time without having to think or organise your day because you already know what to do.
-But unfortunately, most people get to office at the very last minute and then spend their time thinking what to do.
+You save time without having to think or organize your day because you already know what to do.
+But unfortunately, most people get to the office at the very last minute and then spend their time thinking about what to do.
 And that’s where a ‘to-do list’ comes into the picture.

-Simply put, start your day with an agenda and a plan ahead because people who fail to plan for their day, eventually become a part of other people’s plan.
+Simply put, start your day with an agenda and a plan ahead because people who fail to plan for their day, eventually become a part of other people’s plans.

 Accomplish something beyond work

 A healthy work-life balance is not only about succeeding at work or earning a certain digit figure.
 It’s about having a sense of accomplishment, both at work and at home.
 Make room for things that can fit into your overall vision for work and life.

 It could be as simple as reading a book you’ve always wanted to, watching a long DIY video, being more involved in your kids’ football, dance or drama practices or doing something long-planned as learning a guitar or any new language.

 All you have to do and decide is that ‘one thing’ that always takes a back seat and you will definitely see a change.